edgepointlearning/edgepointlearning.com/collections/_posts/2021-08-11-product-education-training.md

-{% picture blog blog/2021-08-11-product-education-training01.jpg --alt Every employee is part of the sales team}
+{% picture blog blog/2021-08-11-product-education-training01.jpg --alt Every employee is part of the sales team %}